 When those tours ended, Jonathan once again returned to NYC, ready to conquer his hometown, hopefully before it conquered him.

 In the years since, with a career as varied and schizoid as an Escher print, Jonathan has worked as actor, writer, director, video editor and producer (many times combining three or four of those titles at the same time) in theatre, film and television.
 As a director, Jonathan has more than 50 NYC and regional stage productions to his credit.
 He is also the writer/director of the short-subject film, The Line Between, already screened at two popular NYC film festivals.
-He also directed the Off Broadway stage production of his wife, Tanya’s, erotic romantic comedy, Euphoric Tendencies.
+He also directed the Off Broadway stage production of his wife, Tanya’s, erotic romantic comedy, Euphoric Tendencies (which he also appeared in).

 Because he insists on at least a few of his acting credits being listed (go figure), Jonathan was seen in a recurring (if insignificant) role on the ABC soap opera The Edge of Night, and on the sitcom, Spin City, opposite Michael J. Fox.
 He also had the starring role of Nick (a defrocked priest — perfect casting for a nice Jewish boy) in a non-picked up pilot entitled In The Balance.
 He was also seen in the Family Channel movie, Mother’s Day, with Malcolm Jamal Warner and Jose Ferrer (Mother’s Day was also notable in that Jonathan was — for the first time — joined on-screen by his actor brothers Seth and Ethan, who also had roles in the film, as well as older brother, writer-producer Richard Marten, who made a cameo appearance).
 Some of Jonathan’s other film appearances include the feature Eddie, opposite Whoopi Goldberg (also featuring his brother, Ethan), Woody Allen’s Celebrity, and Stepmom, with Susan Sarandon and Julia Roberts.
 Most recently he has had featured roles in the indie films, Remedy and Eyes of the Roshi, opposite Eric Roberts.